-The dark sands of Praia do Areal de Santa Barbara make up one of the regions most extensive beaches.
-The sea offers warm waters and high waves so if you’re a fan of water sports, this beach is one of the best for surfing and body boarding.
+The dark sands of Praia do Areal de Santa Barbara make up one of the regions most biggest beaches.
+The sea offers warm waters and high waves; if you’re a fan of water sports know that this beach is one of the best for surfing and body boarding.
 If you’re not a surfer, the beach has relatively low crowds making it easy to find a spot to relax in the sun.

-Surfer’s paradise can be found at Praia de Santa Barbara with incredible waves and a vibrant surf scene.
-This beach is internationally known for world-class waves and avid surfers flock to Sao Miguel Island to experience the surf.
-Equipment can be hired from one of several rental shacks so everyone can get involved and the chilled, surf vibe makes the beach a great place to relax.
+A surfer’s paradise can be found at Praia de Santa Barbara with incredible waves and a vibrant surf scene.
+This beach is internationally known for world-class waves.
+Avid surfers flock to Sao Miguel Island to experience the surf.
+Equipment can be rented from one of several rental shacks so everyone can get involved.

 Praia de Fogo, Sao Miguel Island

-The main attraction of Praia de Fogo is the temperature of the water that is created by underwater hydrothermal springs making it hot enough to swim in even when it is too cold at other beaches.
+The main attraction of Praia de Fogo is the temperature of the water.
+The water is heated by underground hydrothermal springs making it hot enough to swim in even when it is too cold at other beaches.

 Praia dos Mosteiros, Sao Miguel Island